John Bennett (cricketer, born 1777): Career

-Bennett was mainly associated with Hampshire but also represented All-England, Marylebone Cricket Club (MCC) and other teams.
+Bennett was mainly associated with Hampshire but also represented England, Marylebone Cricket Club (MCC) and other teams.
 He played for the Players in the inaugural and second Gentlemen v Players matches in 1806.

 He was a fast underarm bowler (hand unknown), a left-handed batsman and an occasional wicketkeeper.
 He was "an excellent field", generally at mid-wicket.
 As a batsman, Bennett was described as "a fine and free hitter".
 His bowling speed was reportedly "very fast".

 Personal life

 John Bennett was a farmer who lived in Kingsley all his life.
 He was 6 ft tall and "a stout, strongly built man".
 He suffered badly from gout for the last thirty years of his life.